botany9747/notes-mini-app/README.md

 This component is responsible for showing user a list of notes.

 - create a loader that will fetch an index of all the notes
-- create an action that will be used to delete notes on DELETE submit
+- create a callback that will delete a note
 - setup telegram's MainButton to create a new note and redirect us to edit it
 - setup a callback on the long press that uses the action above with a confirmation PopUp from Telegram